Program philosophy

 • We focus on improving biodiversity above and below ground.

-• We recognize soil health as foundation to garden health.
+• We recognize soil health as the foundation of garden health.

 • We promote consumer-lite approaches (ie. change what you do rather than purchase a product solution).